Skip to content

 })

 Each route accepts true (enable with defaults), false (disable), or a config object.
-All routes are enabled by default.
+CRUD routes are enabled by default; relation routes must be enabled explicitly.

 Pagination